Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Evaluation - Learning From Nonlinear RTMPC

 \subsection{Evaluation Approach}

-\textbf{Task Description} We consider the task of learning a policy capable of performing a flip, i.e., a $360^\circ$ rotation about the body-frame $x$-axis, in near-minimum time.
+\textbf{Task Description.} The goal is to perform a flip, i.e., a $360^\circ$ rotation about the body-frame $x$-axis, in near-minimum time.
 This is a challenging maneuver, as it covers a large nonlinear envelope of the dynamics of the \ac{MAV}, and the near-minimum time objective function, combined with the need to account for uncertainties, pushes the actuators close to their physical limits.

 \textbf{Simulation Environment.} The simulation environment for training/numerical evaluations is the same as in \cref{sec:evaluation_linear}, i.e., implements the nonlinear multirotor model in \cref{subsec:mav_model}.
 In the training domain (source, $\mathcal{S}$), $\mathbb{W}_\mathcal{S} = \{ \emptyset \}$, while in the deployment domain (target, $\mathcal{T}$) $\mathbb{W}_\mathcal{T} = \{f_\text{ext} | 0.001 m g \leq f_\text{ext} \leq 0.3 m g \}$, sampled according to \cref{eq:disturbance_sampling}.